oauth-wg/oauth-selective-disclosure-jwt/main.md

     5. Check that the claim `sd_digests` is present in the SD-JWT.
     6. Check that the `sd_hash_alg` claim is present and its value is understand and the hash algorithm is deemed secure.
- 5. Validate the SD-JWT Release:
+ 5. Validate the SD-JWT-Disclosure:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
-       1. Determine that the public key for the private key that used to sign the SD-JWT-R is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
+       1. Determine that the public key for the private key that used to sign the SD-JWT-D is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
-       2. Determine that the SD-JWT-R is bound to the current transaction and was created for this verifier (replay protection).
-This is usually achieved by a `nonce` and `aud` field within the SD-JWT Release.
+       2. Determine that the SD-JWT-D is bound to the current transaction and was created for this verifier (replay protection).
+This is usually achieved by a `nonce` and `aud` field within the SD-JWT-Disclosure.
-    2. For each claim in the SD-JWT Release:
+    2. For each claim in the SD-JWT-Disclosure:
-       1. Ensure that the claim is present as well in `sd_release` in the SD-JWT.
+       1. Ensure that the claim is present as well in `sd_disclosure` in the SD-JWT.
-          If `sd_release` is structured, the claim MUST be present at the same place within the structure.
+          If `sd_disclosure` is structured, the claim MUST be present at the same place within the structure.
-       2. Compute the base64url-encoded hash digest of the JSON literal released by the Holder using the `sd_hash_alg` in SD-JWT.
+       2. Compute the base64url-encoded hash digest of the JSON literal disclosured by the Holder using the `sd_hash_alg` in SD-JWT.
        3. Compare the hash digests computed in the previous step with the one of the same claim in the SD-JWT.
 Accept the claim only when the two hash digests match.
-       4. Ensure that the claim value in the SD-JWT-R is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
+       4. Ensure that the claim value in the SD-JWT-D is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
        5. Store the value of the key `v` as the claim value.
 If `n` is contained in the object, use the value of the key `n` as the claim name.
     3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
-It MUST be ensured that all claims required for the application have been released.
+It MUST be ensured that all claims required for the application have been disclosured.

 If any step fails, the input is not valid and processing MUST be aborted.